salimahi/atbs/README.md

 -Send the saved message to the recipient

 ## autofill-bleekerconnect.py
 A program created to create accounts at bleekerconnect.com based on user information in a spreadsheet.

+## mass-email-deidentified.py
+A program that allows you to send mass emails from your inbox.

+## tpts-deidentified.py
+A program that compiles multiple google sheets into one.
+(The full blog post on this tool can be read here: https://www.salimahismail.com/read/how-to-connect-python-to-google-sheets)